Mount Cayley volcanic field: Eroded volcanoes

 Southwestern flank of Mount Cayley.
 Its nearly vertical face has been the source for several landslides in the past.

 Mount Cayley is the largest and most persistent eruptive centre in the MCVF.
 It is a highly eroded stratovolcano composed of dacite and rhyodacite lava that was deposited during three phases of volcanic activity.
 The first eruptive phase began roughly four million years ago with the eruption of dacite lava flows and pyroclastic rock, which resulted in the creation of Mount Cayley.
 Subsequent volcanism during this volcanic phase constructed a large lava dome.
 This acts like a volcanic plug and composes the lava spines that form pinnacles on Cayley's rugged summit.
 After Mount Cayley was constructed, the second phase of volcanism commenced 2.7 ± 0.7 million years ago.
 This eruptive phase was characterized by the eruption of dacite lava, tephra and breccia, which resulted in the creation of a craggy volcanic ridge known as the Vulcan's Thumb.
 After prolonged erosion destroyed much of the original stratovolcano, the third and final eruptive phase 0.3 to 0.2 million years ago produced a thick sequence of dacite lava flows.
-These flows issued from parasitic vents then traveled through the Turbid Creek and Shovelnose Creek valleys to near the Squamish River, resulting in the creation of two parasitic lava domes.
+These flows issued from parasitic vents and then travelled through the valleys of Turbid and Shovelnose creeks to near the Squamish River, resulting in the creation of two parasitic lava domes.
 None of the rocks comprising Mount Cayley show signs of interaction with glacial ice, which contracts with several of the smaller adjacent volcanoes.

 Mount Fee rising above adjacent mountainous terrain.
 This view of the mountain is from the south.

 Immediately southeast of Mount Cayley lies Mount Fee, an extensively eroded volcano.
 It contains a north–south trending ridge and is one of the older MCVF features.
 Its volcanic rocks remain undated, but its large degree of dissection, coupled with evidence of glacial ice having overridden the volcano, indicates that it formed more than 75,000 years ago before the Wisconsinan Glaciation.
 As a result, Mount Fee does not contain evidence of interaction with glacial ice.
 Three phases of volcanic activity have been identified at Mount Fee.
 The first eruptive phase deposited pyroclastic rocks, which have since been largely eroded away.
 These rocks are evidence of explosive volcanism throughout Fee's eruptive history.
 The second eruptive phase produced a series of lavas and breccias on the eastern flank of the main ridge.
 These volcanic rocks were likely deposited during the construction of a large volcano.
 Following extensive dissection, renewed volcanism of the third and final eruptive phase produced a series of viscous lava flows.
 These form the northern end of the main ridge and its narrow, flat-topped, steep-sided northern limit.
 This volcanic phase was also followed by a period of extensive erosion and likely one or more glacial periods, which has created the rugged north–south trending ridge that forms a prominent landmark.